 This match would actually be the first time that the guns would wrestle at Slammiversary in eleven years; The last time was at Slammiversary 2009 where the guns, Jay Lethal, Consequences Creed aka Xavier Woods and the masked man of mystery, Suicide fought for the X Division Championship in a King of the Mountain match to start off the show...how ironic.

-4. The Controversies Leading To The World Title Match
+4. The Controversies Leading Into The World Title Match

 Good God Almighty, where do I even begin to start with this entry.